shivamsingh124/COVICURE/HackerEarth_hackCOVID_2.0-master/readme.md

 https://docs.google.com/presentation/d/1d3MucTDWLTPeOp9L25mnyVE_nBvDekIjZvipGuIv4ek/edit?usp=sharing

 * Detailed Explaination of Our Project Idea:
-                1. Our idea is about creating a supply chain optimisation as well as a resource management system using a full-fledged web application to address the demand of Covid resources.<br/>
+                1. Our idea is about creating a supply chain optimisation as well as a resource management system using a full-fledged web application to address the demand of Covid resources.It will scrap Data of donors and help Seekers from twitter and store data in JSON file which gets stored in MongoDb database.<br/>
                 2. It will serve for urgent medical essentials and services such as availability of hospital beds, oxygen cylinders, blood & plasma donors, medicines, etc.
                 3. Using our Chat Application, we aim to create a helping community in these harsh times.<br/>